publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 [Pub.
 L. 106–554, § 1(a)(6)][/us/pl/106/554/s1/a/6] \[title V, § 531(b)\], Dec.
 21, 2000, [114 Stat.
 2763][/us/stat/114/2763], 2763A–547, provided that:

 > “Not later than 1 year after the date of the enactment of this Act \[Dec.
-21, 2000\], the Secretary of Health and Human Services shall establish procedures for coding and payment determinations for the categories of new clinical diagnostic laboratory tests and new durable medical equipment under part B of title XVIII of the Social Security Act \[this part\] that permit public consultation in a manner consistent with the procedures established for implementing coding modifications for ICD–9–CM.”
+21, 2000\], the Secretary of Health and Human Services shall establish procedures for coding and payment determinations for the categories of new clinical diagnostic laboratory tests and new durable medical equipment under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] that permit public consultation in a manner consistent with the procedures established for implementing coding modifications for ICD–9–CM.”

  __Report on Procedures Used for Advanced, Improved Technologies__

 [Pub.
 L. 106–554, § 1(a)(6)][/us/pl/106/554/s1/a/6] \[title V, § 531(c)\], Dec.
 21, 2000, [114 Stat.
 2763][/us/stat/114/2763], 2763A–547, provided that:

 > “Not later than 1 year after the date of the enactment of this Act \[Dec.
-21, 2000\], the Secretary of Health and Human Services shall submit to Congress a report that identifies the specific procedures used by the Secretary under part B of title XVIII of the Social Security Act \[this part\] to adjust payments for clinical diagnostic laboratory tests and durable medical equipment which are classified to existing codes where, because of an advance in technology with respect to the test or equipment, there has been a significant increase or decrease in the resources used in the test or in the manufacture of the equipment, and there has been a significant improvement in the performance of the test or equipment.
+21, 2000\], the Secretary of Health and Human Services shall submit to Congress a report that identifies the specific procedures used by the Secretary under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] to adjust payments for clinical diagnostic laboratory tests and durable medical equipment which are classified to existing codes where, because of an advance in technology with respect to the test or equipment, there has been a significant increase or decrease in the resources used in the test or in the manufacture of the equipment, and there has been a significant improvement in the performance of the test or equipment.
 The report shall include such recommendations for changes in law as may be necessary to assure fair and appropriate payment levels under such part for such improved tests and equipment as reflects increased costs necessary to produce improved results.”

  __Congressional Intention Regarding Base Amounts in Applying HOPD PPS__

 [Pub.
 L. 106–113, div.
 B, § 1000(a)(6)][/us/pl/106/113/s1000/a/6] \[title II, § 201(l)\], Nov.
 29, 1999, [113 Stat.
 1536][/us/stat/113/1536], 1501A–341, provided that:

-> “With respect to determining the amount of copayments described in paragraph (3)(A)(ii) of section 1833(t) of the Social Security Act \[subsec. (t) of this section\], as added by section 4523(a) of BBA \[the Balanced Budget Act of 1997, [Pub.
+> “With respect to determining the amount of copayments described in paragraph (3)(A)(ii) of section 1833(t) of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395]l(t)(3)(A)(ii)\], as added by section 4523(a) of BBA \[the Balanced Budget Act of 1997, [Pub.
 L. 105–33][/us/pl/105/33]\], Congress finds that such amount should be determined without regard to such section, in a budget neutral manner with respect to aggregate payments to hospitals, and that the Secretary of Health and Human Services has the authority to determine such amount without regard to such section.”

  __Study and Report to Congress Regarding Special Treatment of Rural and Cancer Hospitals in Prospective Payment System for Hospital Outpatient Department Services__